ochamilo-hub/ochamilo-hub.github.io/_posts/2025-08-01-applied-data-science-project.md

 Indicating decent performance but limited ability to capture complex patterns.

 **2. XGBoost Regression**
-Purpose: Leverage gradient boosting to model complex, non-linear relationships.
+Purpose: XGBoost Regression is a powerful gradient boosting ensemble algorithm known for its high accuracy and efficiency.
+It handles complex relationships well and is robust to overfitting with proper tuning, leverage gradient boosting to model complex, non-linear relationships,

 Hyperparameter Tuning via GridSearchCV:
 learning_rate: 0.1